 The Santa Cruz Poetry Project began as the legacy project of Ellen Bass while she was Poet Laureate of Santa Cruz County.
 Over the past four years, the program has facilitated workshops throughout the county and with your help will continue changing the lives of incarcerated men and women one word, one poem at a time.
 Co-founder Nancy Miller Gomez has been instrumental in keeping the program vital in the Santa Cruz County jail system, organizing fund raisers and coordinating new volunteers.

-We have volunteer instructors conducting classes at the Santa Cruz Main Jail, the Blaine Street women's facility, and the Rountree men's facility near Watsonville, CA. Besides teaching intensive classes in creative writing, we also host Poetry Jams for the participants and their families, and publish three to four anthologies a year.
+We have volunteer instructors conducting classes at the Santa Cruz Main Jail, the Blaine Street women's facility, and the Rountree men's facility near Watsonville, CA. Besides teaching intensive classes in creative writing, we also host Poetry Jams for the participants and their families, and publish anthologies every year.

 The William James Association, a 501c3 non-profit, is the fiscal sponsor of The Santa Cruz Poetry Project.